Piano Sonata Hob. XVI/34: Structure

 The work is in three movements:

 The first movement is in sonata form in 6/8 time and is 127 measures in length.
 This movement displays Haydn's talent at its most subtle in this lyrical yet dramatic piece.
-It is a described as an unsmiling, precise movement, which is unique in Haydn's sonatas.
+It is described as an unsmiling, precise movement, which is unique in Haydn's sonatas.
 The movement is a “collection of musical fragments that never seem to gather momentum and, every time they try to, Haydn inserts a full stop and the music suddenly grinds to a halt.”
 There are several contrapuntal lines occurring simultaneously throughout the piece.

-In the contrasting second movement in G major, the time signature has changed to 3/4 time and is a shorter 49 measures in length.
+In the contrasting second movement in G major, the time signature has changed to 3/4 time and the movement is a shorter 49 measures in length.
 The movement can be performed with rubato within the beats, even if the beats themselves are quite regular.
 The theme in this movement is embellished with rococo arabesques.
 The movement ends with a deceptive half cadence and modulation to E minor, creating a transition to the finale that ceases on the dominant chord.
 This is one of the few times in Haydn's sonatas where movements are connected.

 The third movement finale, titled "Innocentemente" is in rondo form and is 136 measures long.
 It has a simple, folk-like theme in E minor, with a recurring E major episode.
 It uses Alberti bass and has strong harmonic features.